25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 ### Amazon SNS

-- The “event producer” only sends message to one SNS topic
+- The "event producer" only sends message to one SNS topic
-- As many “event receivers” (subscriptions) as we want to listen to the SNS topic notifications
+- As many "event receivers" (subscriptions) as we want to listen to the SNS topic notifications
 - Each subscriber to the topic will get all the messages (note: new feature to filter messages)
 - Up to 10,000,000 subscriptions per topic
 - 100,000 topics limit
 - Subscribers can be:
   - SQS
-  - HTTP / HTTPS (with delivery retries – how many times)
+  - HTTP / HTTPS (with delivery retries - how many times)
   - Lambda
   - Emails
   - SMS messages